kieron/CloudCommand/README.md

 ### Install

-The below will download the script, place it into `/opt/scripts` and set up an alias of `qc` for you to run the script.
+The below will download the script, and place it into `/opt/scripts`.

-`curl "https://raw.githubusercontent.com/phunkb/Cloudbox-Quick-Command-Launcher/master/QuickCommands.sh" > /opt/scripts/quickCommands.sh; chmod +x /opt/scripts/quickCommands.sh; alias qc=/opt/scripts/quickCommands.sh`
+`curl "https://raw.githubusercontent.com/phunkb/Cloudbox-Quick-Command-Launcher/master/QuickCommands.sh" > /opt/scripts/quickCommands.sh; chmod +x /opt/scripts/quickCommands.sh`

 Then it is advised you set an alias for easy launching, I use `qc` for example.
 Here is how to set the alias: